codefuse-ai/Awesome-Code-LLM/README.md

 - "Program Translation via Code Distillation" [2023-10] [EMNLP 2023] [[paper](https://arxiv.org/abs/2310.11476)]

-- "Explain-then-Translate: An Analysis on Improving Program Translation with Self-generated Explanations" [2023-11] [EMNLP Findings 2023] [[paper](https://arxiv.org/abs/2311.07070)]
+- "Explain-then-Translate: An Analysis on Improving Program Translation with Self-generated Explanations" [2023-11] [EMNLP 2023 Findings] [[paper](https://arxiv.org/abs/2311.07070)]

 - "Exploring the Impact of the Output Format on the Evaluation of Large Language Models for Code Translation" [2024-03] [[paper](https://arxiv.org/abs/2403.17214)]